Grilled Vegetable Kabobs are made with a simple marinade and a variety of summer vegetables, to create a healthy, easy, flavor-packed, side dish.

 - Roasted Asparagus

 If you tried these Veggie Shish Kabobs, I would love for you to leave a comment and review below.

 - 8 cups fresh vegetables cut into 2-inch pieces see note

 - ¼ cup olive oil

 - In a large mixing bowl, whisk together the olive oil, vinegar, onion seasoning, and garlic.

-- Preheat the grill or grill pan to medium heat.
+- Preheat the grill or grill pan to medium heat and lightly brush the grates with oil.
 Once heated, place the prepared skewers onto the grill and cook for 5 minutes.
-Rotate the skewers and grill for another 4-6 minutes, or until the vegetables are tender.
+Rotate the skewers and grill for another 4-6 minutes, or until the vegetables are JUST fork-tender.

 - Remove the skewers from the grill and allow to cool slightly before serving.